brettimus/stampitjs-rails/README.md

     $ gem install stampitjs-rails

 ## Usage
-Add the following to to your `application.js` file:
+Add the following to your `application.js` file:

     $ //=require stampit